-Rousey is – and is not – the model for Brisa, the heroine of my MMA-romance KNOCKED OUT (September, 2015).
-This is the third and final book in my Forest Breeze series.
+Rousey is – and is not – the model for Brisa, the heroine of my MMA-romance, Knocked Out.
+This is the third and final book in my Forest Breeze Series.
 All three are set in Vietnam.

 The reason Rousey is not the model for Brisa is because I didn’t learn about Ronda until I had written well over half the book.
 It was at that point I realized I needed to attend an MMA fight to see for myself what they’re all about.
 So I went to one in Pensacola, Florida, an event I describe in my blog post Fight Night.

 My friend and I had front row seats, and we were seated next to a man, his son, and his son’s friend, all three of whom are avid MMA fans.
 I was lucky to be seated next to them since they were happy to let me pump them for information.

 At one point when one of the micro-bikini-clad girls was walking around the ring, holding up a card with the round number on it, I happened to remark, “My goodness, that girl might as well be naked.”

 The man next to me replied, “Yeah, well, you should hear what Ronda Rousey has to say about them.”

 I jotted down the name and went online the next day to learn all I could about her.